Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Numerical examples

 \subsection{Tree structure}

 We thank Edgar Fuentes for pointing out to us that radial distribution networks provide common examples of tree structures \cite{RadialDistributionNetworks}.
-In a similar fashion we consider a network of Van der Pol oscillators as in Figure~\ref{fig:vp2}.
+Similarly, to the previous example we consider a network of Van der Pol oscillators; now interconnected as in Figure~\ref{fig:vp2}.

 The coupling is as in the previous example from the first component of the predecessor state to the second component of the successor state.
 The coupling intensity $\delta$ is set to 0.1 for each edge.
 The goal is to compute the MPI set with respect to the constraint set $[-1.2,1.2]^{10}$.
 The optimal decoupling is now into 3 subsystems given by $(x^1,x^2,x^4)$, $(x^1,x^2,x^5)$, $(x^1,x^3)$; the respective dimensions are $6$, $6$ and $4$.
-Figure~\ref{fig:vp2RP6} shows six random sections of the ten dimensional MPI set outer approximation computed by our approach with degree $k = 8$.
-Even though the the overall state-space dimension 10 is less than it was in our previous example, the computation time of 285 seconds is higher since the maximum dimension of the subsystems is higher.
+Figure~\ref{fig:vp2RP6} shows six random sections of the ten-dimensional MPI set outer approximation computed by our approach with degree $k = 8$.
+Even though the overall state-space dimension 10 is less than it was in our previous example, the computation time of 285 seconds is higher since the maximum dimension of the subsystems is higher.

+\begin{remark} We like to mention the following observation for systems where our approach does not obtain an overall reduction in the dimension.
+As an example, let us consider a cascade system as in Figure~\ref{Fig:Cascade}, i.e. $\dot{x}_1 = f(x_1)$ and $\dot{x}_k = f_k(x_1,\ldots,x_k)$ for $k = 2,\ldots,n$.
+A subsystem decomposition is given by $I_1 := \{1\}, I_2 = \{1,2\},\ldots,I_n := \{1,\ldots,n\}$.
+Even though $I_n$ corresponds to the full system we benefit from lower dimensional subsystems $x_{I_k}$ via Theorem \ref{thm:DecouplingRoAMPIAttractorGeneral}.
+Additionally, in the SOS approach, for smaller $1\leq k\leq n$ higher degree bounds can be used.
+This induces higher accuracy in the approximation of the set of interest for the subsystems, and, by Theorem \ref{thm:GeneralizedDecouplingProcedure}, improves the overall approximation obtained from Algorithm \ref{Alg:DecouplingProcedure}.
+More generally, a subsystem decomposition allows taking specific properties and structures of the subsystems into account and therefore can simplify the analysis of the whole system. \end{remark}